-The Low-bandwidth mode checkbox will only be visible if you are using Google Chrome.
+The Low-bandwidth mode checkbox will only be visible if you are using a browser that supports WebRTC mode.

 Getting Started

 Once you are signed in, you will be ready to work on activating your Orchid Core VMS license and configuring the Orchid Core VMS system.
 You'll learn much more about the user interface in the Orchid Core VMS User Guide, but for administrative purposes, here's how to find what you need.